scottschmidl/scottschmidl/README.md

 - 👋 Hi, I’m Scott Schmidl
 - 👀 I’m interested in data science, machine learning, hiking, camping, snowboarding, rock cliimbing, and traveling
-- I am currently learning Java
+- I am currently learning Java and JavaScript
 - 🌱 I’m always interested in learning more about data science and machine learning
 - 💞️ I’m looking to collaborate on machine learning projects that have to do with biotech, genomics, health and wellness, nutrition, healthcare, and fitness
 - 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/scottschmidl-dsml/ ; Email: scottschmidl0326@gmail.com